 PENDING ITEMS

 Mr. Green discussed Fidelity and PIMCO briefly, and added his recommendation that Council allow the new consultant an opportunity to come back with specific recommendations for the Investment Policy Statements, which should have been occurring annually.
 Mr. Cetrulo asked that this document be distributed to the Council and a line item added to the next agenda to discuss.
-Mr. King asked if it was an option to replace Pimco Total Return Fund.
+Mr. Campbell-King asked if it was an option to replace Pimco Total Return Fund.
 Mr. Green described the concerns and due diligence, and deferred to the new consultants for their input.
 Mr. Scoglietti asked if the Total Return Fund needed to remain on the watch list.
-Mr. Green thought that the consultant would provide guidance on that, Mr. Simpler and Mr. McVay agreed.
+Mr. Green thought that the consultant would provide guidance on that.
+Mr. Simpler and Mr. McVay agreed.

-Mr. King asked if Mr. Green would provide and update on coordinating the delivery of the Fidelity statements and the 457(b) Pension Office Statement.
+Mr. Campbell-King asked if Mr. Green would provide and update on coordinating the delivery of the Fidelity statements and the 457(b) Pension Office Statement.
 Mr. Green replied that OST asked Fidelity to send an email to participants suggesting that they review their retirement plan, and that the email was executed on February 24, 2015.
-Mr. King and Ms. Watson did not think they had received an email.
-Mr. McVay announced that he did receive an email.
-Mr. King asked Mr. Green to follow up.
+Mr. Campbell-King and Ms. Watson did not think they had received an email.
+Mr. McVay announced that he did not receive an email.
+Mr. Campbell-King asked Mr. Green to follow up.

 NEW BUSINESS

 Mr. Simpler discussed selecting meeting dates and suggested that we let that be guided by the implementation of the new consultant, bringing them back in to discuss the expectations of the Council.
-Mr. King requested to meet quarterly, and Mr. Simpler suggested we move to quarterly only after the implementation process which is anticipated that the Council would meet more frequently.
+Mr. Campbell-King requested to meet quarterly, and Mr. Simpler suggested we move to quarterly only after the implementation process which is anticipated that the Council would meet more frequently.
 Mr. Scoglietti added that meeting dates would also be guided by availability of reports.
 Mr. Green suggested meeting after quarterly reports.
 Mr. Simpler stated that there would be informal contact with Council to discuss calendar options.

-Mr. King requested Fidelity appear in person to give the Council updates on concerns about customer service, referencing his personal secret-shopper experience.
+Mr. Campbell-King requested Fidelity appear in person to give the Council updates on concerns about customer service, referencing his personal secret-shopper experience.
 Mr. Green assured him that call center education, especially in regards to retirement accounts, would be part of the review and addressed in the next RFP.

 Mr. Green will invite Fidelity to the next Council meeting to provide updates on service improvements, an investment presentation and review fiduciary responsibilities of the Council.
 Ms. Watson suggested Fidelity be invited quarterly to update Council.